alex-dna-tech/fex-net-filelink/README.md

 ```
 ## Translations

 Use the online [Web Extension Translator](https://lusito.github.io/web-ext-translator/?gh=https://github.com/alex-dna-tech/fex-net-filelink/tree/master) to help improve translations of this add-on.
+Skip messages not required to translate.
 Then, open a pull request or issue with the translated message or upload a ZIP archive.